zio/zio/docs/datatypes/resource/index.md

 }
 ```

-While using bracket is a nice and simple way of managing resources, but there are some cases where a bracket is not the best choice:
+While using acquire release is a nice and simple way of managing resources, but there are some cases where an acquire release is not the best choice:

-1. Bracket is not composable— When we have multiple resources, composing them with a bracket is not straightforward.
+1. Acquire release is not composable— When we have multiple resources, composing them with an acquire release is not straightforward.

-2. Messy nested brackets— In the case of multiple resources, nested brackets remind us of callback hell awkwardness.
-The bracket is designed with nested resource acquisition.
-In the case of multiple resources, we encounter inefficient nested bracket calls, and it causes refactoring a complicated process.
+2. Messy nested acquire releases — In the case of multiple resources, nested acquire releases remind us of callback hell awkwardness.
+The acquire release is designed with nested resource acquisition.
+In the case of multiple resources, we encounter inefficient nested acquire release calls, and it causes refactoring a complicated process.

-Using brackets is simple and straightforward, but in the case of multiple resources, it isn't a good player.
+Using acquire releases is simple and straightforward, but in the case of multiple resources, it isn't a good player.
 This is where we need another abstraction to cover these issues.

 ### ZManaged